neohaskell/NeoHaskell/README.md

 This guide is intended for streamlining the process of contributing to the NeoHaskell tooling.

-The repository is a mono-repo that contains all the different parts of NeoHaskell:
+The repository will be a mono-repo that contains all the different parts of NeoHaskell.

-- TODO: Add stuff

 # Installing the required tools